kubernetes/community/community-membership.md

 **Status:** Removed

-The Maintainer role has been removed and replaced with a greater focus on [owner](#owner)s.
+The Maintainer role has been removed and replaced with a greater focus on [OWNERS].

 [code reviews]: contributors/devel/collab.md
 [community expectations]: contributors/guide/community-expectations.md